 The local county will tell you if that is the case.
 Many times, areas automatically reassess every few years, and this is not a real concern.

 The exception is California (Prop 13), where the values have been frozen for many years, and transferring property could trigger a huge reassessment for property tax purposes.

 - Insurance issues: When you go from owning a property in your own name to transferring it into an LLC, the insurance company may charge a higher insurance rate (with more coverage) for you, as a landlord, because they now look at you as a business.

-Sometimes, the increase may close to 2/3rd higher so it makes sense to shop around with insurance providers.
-The key is to make sure you communicate to your insurance company, so if you do have a future claim, you do not give them a reason to refuse to write you a check!
+Sometimes, the increase may close to 2/3rd higher, making sense to shop around with insurance providers.
+The key is to make sure you communicate to your insurance company, so if you have a future claim, you do not give them a reason to refuse to write you a check!
 If the insurance policy was made out to you because you owned the property, and now you have transferred it to an LLC, but the insurance policy is not in the LLC’s name, is that a problem from the insurance company’s point of view?
 That is what you must find out.

 The next step is to determine how many entities for your properties.
 The key is not to put all your “real estate eggs” into one basket.
-Meaning; do not just form one LLC to hold five properties that represent 90% of your net worth.
+Meaning, do not just form one LLC to hold five properties representing 90% of your net worth.

 - The number of properties you own